tshepang/blog-movies/content/movies/2013 movie review.rst

 is a tie for the most **bizarre** movie: `Cloud Atlas`_ and MirrorMask_.

+The most **innovative** movie is the satirical `Goodbye Uncle Tom`_: it's shot like a documentary in which the makers travel to a particularly horrid moment in United States history, yet treating it with humor... very daring.

 The title for **best 'old' movie experience** goes to Payback_.
 This a title for a movie I've seen before this year.
 A special mention should go to the `Director's Cut version`__, which I saw first time